UtonyDev/utony-weather-app/README.md

 ## 🙏 Acknowledgments

-- Weather data provided by [API Provider Name]
+- Weather data provided by Visual Crossing
-- Icons from [Icon Library Name]
+- Icons from Icons8, MaterialUI, & Flaticon.
 - Built with React and Vite
 - Inspired by modern weather applications